eedeidk/cglscore/README.md

 ### note

-for educational purpose only not to use for any unauthorised access or etc. user will be responsible for his actions. for issues and improvement create a issue on repo.
+for educational purpose only. do not use for any unauthorised access or etc. user will be responsible for all his actions. for issues and improvement create issue on repo. for fix pull request on beta branch